MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 The pick list contains up to 50 tables at any given time.
 To change the pick list tables, select a piece of dynamic text, expand the "Other tables (Needs record selection)" category, then select **Manage list**.

-Use the pre-defined filters next to the search bar in the **Manage list** window to quickly filter the tables list to all tables, tables selected by default, tables that you've selected, or tables that are actually in use in the current message.
+Use the predefined filters next to the search bar in the **Manage list** window to quickly filter the tables list to all tables, tables selected by default, tables that you've selected, or tables that are actually in use in the current message.

 Select the tables you want to add or remove, then select **Save**.